 Shkoder is a great base for this area and we found the perfect campground (also a hostel) to relax before and after our adventure -complete with luxury pool, hot showers and a restaurant.
-For more things to see and do in and around Shkoder read our Shkoder City Guide (coming soon).
+For more things to see and do in and around Shkoder read our Shkoder City Guide.

-We ummed and ahhhed about taking our van to Theth and in the end decided against it after hearing some stories about the road.
+We weren't sure about taking our van to Theth and in the end decided against it after hearing some stories about the road.
 We also decided on a round trip to Shkoder so we left the van there.
-The owner of our campground organised a 4-wheel-drive to take us the Theth for €10 per person.
-Most accommodation should be able to organise this but if not, just outside of Shkoder on the way to Theth all of the 4x4s hand out waiting to be filled so you can head there.
+The owner of our campground organised a 4-wheel-drive to Theth for €10 per person.
+Most accommodation should be able to organise this but if not, just outside of Shkoder on the way to Theth all of the 4x4s hang out waiting to be filled so you can head there.

 We were dropped here and we hiked down a very steep path to the Blue Eye, this took around two hours.
 Our driver took our bags on to our guesthouse in Theth.
 We then took the path back to Theth which is around 30 minutes of narrow track and then a further two hours along a gravel road.
 This was far less challenging than the way there although the gravel path is not sheltered at all so it was a very hot walk!

-We bought tickets for the boat back at our campground in Shkoder but I'm sure they are easy to organise from Valbona.
-We paid €15 per person for the entire way including taxis.
-A taxi collects you from your hotel, ours was a little late so we ended up racing along past herds of cows and sheep to the port in Fierze.
+We bought tickets for the ferry back at our campground in Shkoder but they are easy to organise from Valbona or online here.
+We paid €15 per person for the entire way including the taxi from Valbona and the minibus from the ferry terminal back to Shkoder at the other end.
+A taxi collects you from your hotel in Valbona, ours was a little late so we ended up racing along past herds of cows and sheep to the port in Fierze.

 The ferry from Fierze to Koman is a beautiful journey along the Komani Lake.
 It takes around three hours and you'll be entertained by stunning scenery on all sides.
 It can get quite chilly so take a jacket!
 Our merino wool hoodies kept us cosy and oh so stylish!

-From the boat we were met by a minibus which took us the last hour and half from Koman to Shkoder and dropped us at our campground to find our van safe and sound.
+From the boat you will be met by a minibus which takes you the last hour and half from Koman to Shkoder.
+It dropped us at our campground to find our van safe and sound.
 The hike from Theth to Valbona is one the of the best hikes we've done and I thoroughly recommend it to anyone on a trip through the Balkans.
-Taking the ferry back is a great way to relax and enjoy some brilliant views on the way back.
+Taking the ferry is a great way to relax and enjoy some brilliant views on the way back.